 This is why it is always a good idea to shop for insurance or work with an insurance professional who can shop premiums with several insurance companies for you.

 When people shop around for insurance, they may find different premiums charged for the cost of their insurance with different insurance companies, and they may save a lot of money on insurance premiums just by finding a company that is more interested in "writing the risk."

 What Factors Determine an Insurance Premium?

 An insurance premium is usually determined by four key factors:

 1. Type of Coverage

-For example, when looking at premiums for home insurance, if you purchase open perils or all-risk coverage home insurance policy, it will be more expensive than a named perils home insurance policy that is only covering the basics.
+For example, when looking at premiums for home insurance, if you purchase an open perils or all-risk coverage home insurance policy, it will be more expensive than a named perils home insurance policy that only covers the basics.

 2. Amount of Coverage and Your Insurance Premium Cost

-This can work in two ways, the first way is pretty straightforward, the second way is a little more complicated, but a good way to save on your insurance premiums:
+This can work in two ways.
+The first way is pretty straightforward, and the second way is a little more complicated but a good way to save on your insurance premiums:

 - Your amount of coverage can be altered by the dollar value you want on whatever you are insuring.
 For example, insuring a house for $250,000 will be different from insuring a house at $500,000.
-It's pretty straightforward: the more dollar value that you want to insure the more expensive the premium will be
+It's pretty straightforward: the more dollar value that you want to insure, the more expensive the premium will be.

 - You can pay less money for the same amount of coverage if you take a policy with a higher deductible.
-For example, in home insurance, you can save up to 25% by increasing your deductible from $500 to $1000.
+For example, with home insurance, you can save up to 25% by increasing your deductible from $500 to $1,000.
 In the case of health insurance or supplemental health policies, you can take higher deductibles or look at policies with different options like higher co-pays or longer waiting periods.

 3. Personal Information of the Insurance Policy Applicant

 Your insurance history, where you live, and other factors of your life are used as part of the calculation to determine the insurance premium that will be charged.
 Every insurance company will use different rating criteria.